A Rise to Power

 A Rise to Power is the third album from Australian heavy metal band Dungeon.
 It was released in Australia on 1 August 2002 by Metal Warriors and internationally by LMP in 2003, first in Europe on 30 June and then in the U.S. in July.
+It was the band's first album released in Europe.
 Both versions feature different cover art; the Australian version was designed by drummer Steve Moore.
 Lord Tim has stated privately that he dislikes the cover of the European version of the album.
 On 2 September 2007, it was announced that this album would be re-released (with the original Australian artwork) by Modern Invasion Music with a video clip for the song "Stormchaser" included as a bonus addition.

 Dale Corney left Dungeon during the early recording phase but his solos in the songs he had co-written, "Insanity's Fall" and "Where Madness Hides", were used on the album.

+Critical reception

+Powermetal.de didn't like the Queensrÿche cover but thought that most of the original songs are very good.
+"Traumatized" was noted as the highlight of the album.
+Vampster said the songs and guitar solos are too long but called it a solid album overall.